qooando/qwiki/docs/scanners.md

 import * as uuid from "uuid";
 import * as path from "node:path";

-export class YamlConfigScanner extends ModuleScanner {
+export class YamlConfigurationScanner extends ModuleScanner {
     static __bean__: __Bean__ = {}

     supportedExtensions = [